Adolescent scoliosis

 What is scoliosis?

-Adolescent scoliosis is a twisting and curving of the spine.
+Adolescent scoliosis causes curving and rotation of the spine.
 The condition evolves without any identifiable cause.
 As a result it is known as “idiopathic” (from the Greek words idios: “one’s own” and pathos: “suffering”).
 Scoliosis almost always develops while a person is growing.

 In many cases the curvature remains a mild one which does not need treatment.
 But it is important that the spine is checked every couple of months until it is no longer growing.
 This enables any increase in curvature to be identified and possibly treated at an early stage.

-Progressive scoliosis and moderate curvature are often treated with an orthopedic corset.
+Progressive scoliosis and moderate curvature are often treated with an orthopedic brace.
 This can prevent the spine from becoming more curved.

 Severe curvatures can make surgery necessary.
-An intervention involves binding several vertebrae together to straighten the spine back up.
+An intervention involves binding several vertebrae together to straighten the spine.

 What are the symptoms of scoliosis?